MUHAMMEDHAFEEZ/FocusFlow/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE.md).
 Feel free to use, modify, and distribute it for personal or commercial purposes.

----

-Make sure to replace the `<license link>` placeholder in the license section with the actual link to your license file if you have one.
-Additionally, update any other placeholders or details as needed.